 - During this time anyone may request a public hearing to allow those in attendance to present comments regarding the draft permit.
 If a public hearing is requested and approved, a 30-day comment period precedes the public hearing.

-- Following the comment period, ADEQ will prepare a response to all comments and will issue a final permit decision.
+- Following the comment period, DEQ will prepare a response to all comments and will issue a final permit decision.

 - If permit conditions are changed significantly in response to comments, the permit may be placed on public notice for another 30-day period with the opportunity for a public hearing.

-- When ADEQ issues a final permit decision, the permittee and anyone who provided comments may appeal the decision within 30 days of issuance.
+- When DEQ issues a final permit decision, the permittee and anyone who provided comments may appeal the decision within 30 days of issuance.

 - If there is no appeal, the permit becomes effective 30 days after the final decision is issued.